tokragua/SparkVoice/README.md

 # ✨ SparkVoice

-**Experience the future of universal dictation.**
+**The essential vibe coding companion — dictate your thoughts, ship your code faster.**
-SparkVoice is a high-performance, privacy-focused desktop application that brings OpenAI's Whisper models directly to your fingertips.
-Dictate into *any* application with zero-latency, multi-language auto-detection, and full GPU acceleration.
+SparkVoice is a high-performance, privacy-focused desktop dictation tool that every developer needs in their toolkit.
+Powered by OpenAI's Whisper models running entirely on your machine, it lets you dictate into *any* application with multi-language auto-detection and full GPU acceleration.
+No cloud, no latency, no excuses.

 ### Pill UI